Having Trouble Getting Your Partner Pregnant (Male Infertility): What to Know

 Diabetes.

 Infertility can be linked to more than one cause.
-The cause of infertility in some men is not known.
-This is called unexplained infertility.
+In some cases, the cause isn't known.

 What increases the risk?

-Exposure of the testicles to heat, such as frequent use of a hot tub or sauna.
+Exposing the testicles to heat often.
+This can happen with frequent use of a hot tub or sauna.

-Using drugs such as anabolic steroids, cocaine, and marijuana.
+Using drugs such as anabolic steroids, cocaine, or marijuana.

 How is this diagnosed?